PLAN YOUR TRIP

-The RV industry brings in over $114 billion to the US economy, employs over 600,000 people and contributes $6 billion in taxes; so, it’s an important part of the US economy.
-It has been on a slight decline in 2019, so let’s see what the future holds and dive into our top RV statistics.
+The recreational vehicle industry brings in over $114 billion to the US economy, employs over 600,000 people and contributes $6 billion in taxes; so, it’s an important part of the US economy.
+It has been on a slight decline in 2019, so let’s see what the future holds and dive into our RV industry data.

-Approximately 1 million Americans live in RVs full-time.
+Approximately 1 million Americans live in recreational vehicles full-time.